Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

-Up until now, we have restricted our study to the case of hypersymmetric targets.
+{\bf Generalization to any type of targets.} Up until now, we have restricted our study to the case of hypersymmetric targets.
 We now generalize the results to completely generic targets.
 First, we will discuss the case of $q=1/2$, for which the stability diagram appears in Fig.~\ref{fig:Jijmod}.

-For generic targets, the characteristics of the homogeneous state remain unchanged, so that Eqs.\eqref{eq:crit_point_homogeneous} and \eqref{eq:crit_temp_homogeneous} apply (see Appendix~\ref{app:homo_hess}).
-Furthermore, the chemical equilibrium condition of the retrieval states is also valid, and so Eqs.~\eqref{eq:rho_a_minA} and \eqref{eq:rho_a_minB} generalize to generic targets (see Appendix~\ref{app:chemeq}).
+For generic targets, the characteristics of the homogeneous state remain unchanged, so that Eqs.\eqref{eq:crit_point_homogeneous} and \eqref{eq:crit_temp_homogeneous} apply (see Sec.~\ref{app:homo_hess} of the SI).
+Furthermore, the chemical equilibrium condition of the retrieval states is also valid, and so Eqs.~\eqref{eq:rho_a_minA} and \eqref{eq:rho_a_minB} generalize to generic targets (see Sec.~\ref{app:chemeq} of the SI).
 Moreover, for generic targets the retrieval region is larger than for hypersymmetric targets, and thus the latter represent a worse-case-scenario for retrieval.
-In particular, in Appendix~\ref{app:min_eig} we mathematically prove that the conditions in Eqs.~\eqref{eq:stability_ansatz} and \eqref{eq:stability_ansatz2} are sufficient conditions for retrieval.
+In particular, in Sec.~\ref{app:min_eig} of the SI we mathematically prove that the conditions in Eqs.~\eqref{eq:stability_ansatz} and \eqref{eq:stability_ansatz2} are sufficient conditions for retrieval.
 Therefore, retrieval is stable in a region at least as large as in the case of hypersymmetric targets.
+See the green line of Fig.~\ref{fig:Jijmod}A. which corresponds with the spinodal line for the retrieval region in the case of hypersymmetric targets.

 Beyond this, we find that each retrieval state has a distinctive \textit{spinodal} line.
-This results in a new region of parameters for which only some of the retrieval states are stable, which we term \textit{quasi-retrieval}, see Fig.~\ref{fig:Jijmod}A. Interestingly, Fig.~\ref{fig:Jijmod}B reveals that as the number of targets increases the quasi-retrieval region gradually decreases in size until it coincides with the \textit{spinodal} line of hypersymmetric targets, see Appendix~\ref{app:min_eig} for a proof.
+This results in a new region of parameters for which only some of the retrieval states are stable, which we term \textit{quasi-retrieval}, see Fig.~\ref{fig:Jijmod}A. Interestingly, Fig.~\ref{fig:Jijmod}B reveals that as the number of targets increases the quasi-retrieval region gradually decreases in size until it coincides with the \textit{spinodal} line of hypersymmetric targets, see Sec.~\ref{app:min_eig} of the SI for a proof.
 Hence, for a large number of targets $p$, we recover the worse-case-scenario for hypersymmetric targets.